 Taris Vrcek, Executive Director at McKees Rocks Community Development Corporation (a Coro community partner) shares what he hopes to see accomplished by Next Neighborhood Leaders: Sto-Rox.
 Click the image below to watch the video

 Since October 2015, a cohort of 13 Next Neighborhood Leaders have been working together in Wilkinsburg to build a strong community and incubate projects that improve the quality of life for everyone in the community.
-Katie Blackburn Katie is a program coordinator for...
+With a group like this, the community should...